Serbia in the Roman era: Roman conquest

-Many Roman noblemen and statesmen were born in present-day Serbia, including 17 or 18 Roman Emperors (Vetranio wasn't universally recognized as an emperor, but was proclaimed a caesar).
+Many Roman noblemen and statesmen were born in present-day Serbia, including 17 or 18 Roman Emperors (Vetranio was not universally recognized as an emperor, but was proclaimed a caesar).

 Byzantine period

 The Byzantine era in the history Serbia refers to three distinctive periods.
 The territory of later Serbia was under control of the Eastern Roman Empire up to the beginning of the 7th century.
 During that period, emperor Justinian I (527–565) oversaw reinforcement of defensive structures in the region, and founded the city of Justiniana Prima, today a Cultural Heritage of Serbia-listed archeological site (Archaeological Sites of Exceptional Importance).
 In 535, the city became center of the Archbishopric of Justiniana Prima, that had metropolitan jurisdiction over all provinces of the Diocese of Dacia.
 At the beginning of the 7th century, region was invaded by Avars and Slavs, thus ending the Byzantine rule.
 From that time, and up to the middle of the 10th century, the region was controlled by the newly created Slavic state - the early medieval Principality of Serbia.
 In 971–976, Byzantine rule was briefly restored, and Catepanate of Ras was established, but it was short lived.
 Only after 1018, the territory of Serbia came under the Byzantine rule, and it was included into two themata: the Theme of Serbia and the Theme of Sirmium, that existed until 1071.